LiYanan2004/Aperture/Sources/Aperture/Documentation.docc/Camera/CustomizeCameraExperience.md

 > tip:
 >
 > **Decide which feature to opt-in, that's it.**
 > When you use these modifiers, you don't need to take care of the eligibility.
-The only thing you need to think of is whether you want to enable these features, and CameraView will try to do so if the device is capable.
+The only thing you need to think of is whether you want to enable these features, and Camera will try to do so if the device is capable.

 **Auto Deferred Photo Delivery**